2020 Request for Proposal for Calendar Year 2021

 - Wailuku Union Church Pre-School

-- Include a cover letter on official stationary signed by the pre-school director and chairman of the school board.
+- A cover letter on official stationary signed by the pre-school director and chairman of the school board.

 - Proposal narratives must be a maximum of three pages and include the following information: